 Players2Pros is just as much about changing lives as it is about sports.
-P2P doesn’t just train our athletes on how to play football, we teach our athletes how to “Play On Purpose”, and win!
-From middle school record breakers, high school stat dominators to D1 playmakers, we don’t waste talent!
+P2P doesn’t just train our athletes on how to play football, we teach our athletes how to “Play On Purpose” and win!
+From middle school record breakers and high school stat dominators to D1 playmakers, we don’t waste talent!

 Raleigh Dream Center

 Raleigh Dream Center exists to bring hope and restoration for all people including those who are isolated and disconnected from God or from society.
 One of the primary ways that RDC makes a difference in the city is through the “adopt a block” program.
 This is a great opportunity for a missional community to partner with and serve those who are less fortunate in the city of Raleigh.

 Journey partners with the Raleigh Rescue Mission on the 2nd Saturday of each month to provide food to those in need.
 Men 18 and older are welcome and encouraged to participate in this wonderful service opportunity.